-This section of the parameter edition allows setting several global features of LUMENTO X3 LED:
+This section of the parameter edition allows setting several global features of LUMENTO X4 LED:

-- PWM Frequency: the working frequency of the LED regulator.
+- PWM frequency: the working frequency of the LED regulator.
 The available values are: 150, 300, 488 and 600 Hz.
-The default frequency is 488 Hz. - Send Luminosity when LEDs are dimming: this option allows selecting whether to send the brightness status of the output (through the "[Ch.
+The default frequency is 488 Hz. - ◆ Send Luminosity when LEDs are dimming: this option allows selecting whether to send the brightness status of the output (through the "[Ch.
 X] Luminosity (Status)" object) or not (default option).
 This only applies if the status objects have been enabled (see section 3.3.1).

-Minimum Time Between Consecutive Sendings: sets the minimum time (in seconds) between consecutive transmissions of the current brightness level to the KNX bus.
-This restriction applies to smooth dimming.
+➤ Minimum time between status sending: sets the minimum time (in seconds) between consecutive transmissions of the current brightness level to the KNX bus.
+This limitation applies to smooth dimming.

 ■ Max Light Level (%): defines the maximum effective brightness, in percentage (from 5 to 100%), to be applied to the outputs when a dimming order is received.
 If this parameter is set to a value other than 100%, a proportional reduction in the luminosity will apply.
-However, for coordination and update purposes, LUMENTO X3 will always send to the KNX bus the theoretical luminosity value, between 0% and 100%.
+However, for coordination and update purposes, LUMENTO X4 will always send to the KNX bus the theoretical luminosity value, between 0% and 100%.

-Let the value of this parameter be "70%".
+Suppose that "70%" is the value of this parameter.
 In that case, dimming orders for a luminosity of 100% will actually set the luminosity to 70% (although the status object will still show the value "100%").
 Analogously, orders for a luminosity of 50% will actually set it to 35% (although the status object will show "50%").

-- ▶ Error Identification: this option displays two 1-bit communication objects to report anomalous behaviours that may arise when LUMENTO X3 is working: - ➤ "Error: Overheating".
-Object through which LUMENTO X3 notifies it is exposed to an excessive temperature (higher than 90°C), by sending the value "1".
-In that moment, LUMENTO X3 will reduce the brightness level of the channels to 50% (only if their current level is higher) and the working frequency will be set to its minimum value (150 Hz).
-When the temperature is again lower than 80°C, LUMENTO X3 will send the value "0" through this object, thus showing the end of this event and it will recover the brightness and frequency values it had before the error.
-If 15 minutes after the beginning of the Overheating error the temperature is still not lower, LUMENTO X3 will directly switch off its output, for safety reasons.
+- Error identification: this option displays two 1-bit communication objects to report anomalous behaviours that may arise when LUMENTO X4 is working: - ➤ "Error: Overheating".
+Object through which LUMENTO X4 notifies it is exposed to an excessive temperature (higher than 90°C), by sending the value "1".
+In that moment, LUMENTO X4 will reduce the brightness level of the channels to 50% (only if their current level is higher) and the working frequency will be set to its minimum value (150 Hz).
+When the temperature is again lower than 80°C, LUMENTO X4 will send the value "0" through this object, thus showing the end of this event and it will recover the brightness and frequency values it had before the error.
+If 15 minutes after the beginning of the Overheating error the temperature is still not lower, LUMENTO X4 will directly switch off its output, for safety reasons. - ➤ "Error: External voltage".
+Object through which LUMENTO X4 notifies that the received external power is incorrect, due to any of these events: too low voltage, total absence of power (source disconnected) or inversion in the polarity of the power supply (this is also visually notified by the Test indicator, which turns on in orange).
+When LUMENTO X4 detects any of these anomalous situations, it sends the value "1" through this object.
+When the event finishes, it sends a "0".